geeknik/my-awesome-stars/README.md

 ## TypeScript

+- [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
+Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [ant-design/x](https://github.com/ant-design/x) - Craft AI-driven interfaces effortlessly 🤖
 - [callstackincubator/cali](https://github.com/callstackincubator/cali) - AI agent for building React Native apps